grasph/wrapit/doc/config.md

 fields_and_variables = true

 # List of class inheritance mapping specification, to be used for classes
-# with multinheritance to specify the inheritance to be mapped to Julia,
+# with multiple inheritance to specify the inheritance to be mapped to Julia,
 # as only single inheritance is supported.
 #
 # When not specified, the first class of the parent list given in